mar-pan/pjatk-docker/1. Dockerfile intro/README.md

     ```
 8. Enter into newly build image with:
     ```
-    docker exec -it my-second-image bash
+    docker run -it my-second-image bash
     ```
 9. Check your system version with:
     ```